Request for Proposals: Cell Therapies for Parkinson’s Disease with GBA

 Special Eligibility Criteria.
 The Silverstein Foundation invites qualified investigators to submit grant proposals to study and develop cell therapies for Parkinson’s Disease which meet the following criteria:

-- Cell preparation for transplant to include fully differentiated and functional striatal neurons derived either from fully mature neurons or through differentiation strategies using immature cell types
+- Cell preparation for transplant to include fully differentiated and functional midbrain dopaminergic neurons derived either from fully mature neurons or through differentiation strategies using immature cell types

 - Cell transplant approach should minimize the requirement for immunosuppressive regimens to maintain long term cell viability

 - Cell transplant approach should yield highly reproducible cell survival, engraftment, and functionality post-transplant